Ankr-network/ankr-docs/docs/build-blockchain/chains/v2/ethereum/how-to/connect-metamask.md

 This section walks you through how to connect a MetaMask wallet to Ethereum Mainnet and Testnets.

-# Mainnet
+## How to add Ethereum Mainnet to your wallet

 This is the primary Ethereum production blockchain.
 Transactions on the Ethereum Mainnet occur on the blockchain and incur costs (ETH).

 ```
 https://rpc.ankr.com/eth
 ```

-## How to add Ethereum Mainnet to your wallet

 There are default settings in MetaMask for connecting a wallet to Ethereum Mainnet.
 However, it is possible to add additional RPC networks.
 It is generally better to have multiple networks to choose from for redundancy.